TheBotCompany: Self-Organizing Multi-agent Systems for Continuous Software Development: Evaluation

 \subsubsection{RQ1: Continuous Development Effectiveness.}

 Table~\ref{tab:rq1-summary} summarizes the four long-running deployments.
-Across all projects, \tbc completed 164 milestones and 616 agent cycles spanning 137 wall-clock hours, reaching the primary quality objective in every case without human intervention.
+Across all projects, \tbc completed 164 milestones and 616 agent cycles spanning 142 wall-clock hours, reaching the primary quality objective in every case without human intervention.
 No project exhibited the degenerate behavior we guarded against.
-Cycle waste ratios were low and only occurred in two projects: 5.3\% in M2Sim, and in RustLaTex, 27 fix-round milestones account for a 6.9\% waste ratio.
-Worker agents absorbed 70.6\% of total token cost on average, with \athena's planning share remaining at 9.8\%, confirming that orchestration overhead does not crowd out implementation capacity as codebases grow.
-The projects also show that \tbc adapts to widely varying task complexity without structural change: GroundDB completed in 17 cycles with a tight correctness oracle, while RustLaTex required 392 cycles as each layout change interacted with competing rendering constraints---both trajectories exhibit forward progress rather than oscillation.
+Cycle waste ratios were low and only occurred in two projects: 5.3\% in M2Sim, and in RustLaTeX, 27 fix-round milestones account for a 6.9\% waste ratio.
+The projects also show that \tbc adapts to widely varying task complexity without structural change: GroundDB completed in 17 cycles with a tight correctness oracle, while RustLaTeX required 392 cycles as each layout change interacted with competing rendering constraints.
+Both trajectories exhibit forward progress rather than oscillation.

-\finding{RQ1}{TheBotCompany sustained forward progress across all four long-running projects, spanning four languages (Go, Python, Rust, C++) and three architectural paradigms, completing 164 milestones, 616 cycles, and 137 wall-clock hours without human intervention beyond initial project configuration.}
+\finding{RQ1}{TheBotCompany sustained forward progress across all four long-running projects, spanning four languages (Go, Python, Rust, C++) and three architectural paradigms, completing 164 milestones, 616 cycles, and 142 wall-clock hours without human intervention beyond initial project configuration.}